 The Water System allowed for the development of the city through security of supply of good, usable water, helped ensure the health and well-being of the citizens of St. John’s through the avoidance of water-borne disease following the cholera epidemic of 1854.
 It also helped spur the development of a workable, planned and efficient sewer system.
 Although initially built to prevent catastrophic fire and loss of property, the failure of the water system in July, 1892 resulted in the almost total destruction of the city in The Great Fire.

+The Water System spurred local industrial development, including the casting of cast iron water pipe in the city (1860), and the making of locally fired clay brick for roofing over sewers and trenches, both previously imported from foreign sources.
 It also had unexpected impacts well beyond the reach of a water main.
 It helped break the stranglehold of absent and foreign landlordism that hampered local ownership of property, it created a mechanism which established civic numbering of property in the city, and it paved the way for the creation of municipal government in Newfoundland.

 The original Windsor Lake supply continues to supply the City of St. John’s with excellent quality water in quantity, some 148 years later.